 Even if the home is solely in your name and you are the one who solely pays the mortgage, if your spouse lives there, too, they have a marital property interest in the home and a right to be there.
 You have the right to change the locks—but so do they.
 You have a right to tell them to leave—but they have an equal right to tell you to leave.
 In Wisconsin, property titled in only one spouse’s name is still marital property.

-If you are interested in learning more about how to peacefully and physically separate from your spouse call us for a free consultation!
+If you are interested in learning more about how to peacefully and physically separate from your spouse call us for a 100% confidential consultation!